-News in the Indico World
+News from the Indico World

 We’d like to give you a tour of the upcoming Indico 2.1.
 If you use Indico mainly to organize large conferences, we’re sure that you will particularly appreciate this release.